adlrocha/almanack/mental_models.md

 1. Life is hard, and it is not fair.
 The sooner you accept this, the better off you'll be, but it is worth every second of it.

+1. Everything should be made as simple as possible, but not simpler.

 1. Dedicating money on your knowledge and improving your skills has a compounding effect.
 Do not hesitate to spend money on making yourself more attractive to the market (and society overall).
 It may bail you out in times of crisis.

 1. Write a diary and meditate.
 It will help you understand yourself better and make better decisions.
 Like saving and investing your money, these are habits that compound.